devKarthikRaj/Smart-Battery-Management-System/README.md

 # NTU EE3180 Design Innovation Project 3S Battery Management System (BMS) AY2023-24
+> [!IMPORTANT]
-<span style="background-color: orange">This was a group project.
-The parts of the project I worked on are in this repo.</span>
+> This was a group project.
+The parts of the project I worked on are in this repo.

 ## About
 With the advent of electric vehicles, charging has become an integral part of our daily lives.
 This has resulted in a sudden increase in the demand for battery chargers, specifically lithium-ion battery chargers.
 These lithium-ion batteries are very needy.
 They have to be charged at a specific voltage and current to remain healthy and function reliably.
 When charging multiple lithium-ion cells in a battery pack, they have to be charged and discharged in a balanced manner.
 Over-charging or over-discharging a particular cell in a battery pack could lead to dire consequences i.e the battery going BOOM!!!
 Now we certainly do not want that.
 This is where our battery management system (BMS) comes in.